-1. Install the selinux-policy-mls package:
+- 1. Install the selinux-policy-mls package:

-~]# yum install selinux-policy-mls
+- ~]# yum install selinux-policy-mls

-Before the MLS policy is enabled, each file on the file system must be relabeled with an MLS label.
+- 2. Before the MLS policy is enabled, each file on the file system must be relabeled with an MLS label.
 When the file system is relabeled, confined domains may be denied access, which may prevent your system from booting correctly.
 To prevent this from happening, configure SELINUX=permissive in the /etc/selinux/config file.
 Also, enable the MLS policy by configuring SELINUXTYPE=mls.
 Your configuration file should look like this:

 '''

 This file controls the state of SELinux on the system.

-SELINUX= can take one of these three values:
+'''

-enforcing - SELinux security policy is enforced.

-permissive - SELinux prints warnings instead of enforcing.

-disabled - No SELinux policy is loaded.
+- # enforcing SELinux security policy is enforced. - # permissive SELinux prints warnings instead of enforcing. - # disabled No SELinux policy is loaded.

 SELINUX=permissive

-SELINUXTYPE= can take one of these two values:

-targeted - Targeted processes are protected,

-mls - Multi Level Security protection.
+- # targeted Targeted processes are protected, - # mls Multi Level Security protection.

 SELINUXTYPE=mls

-'''